Generic Name: Insulin Glargine and Lixisenatide (IN soo lin GLAR jeen & lix i SEN a tide)

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

 - Thick skin, pits, or lumps where the injection was given.

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when Soliqua (insulin glargine and lixisenatide) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when Soliqua (insulin glargine and lixisenatide) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.